 School counsellors assist students with any problems of a social, emotional or educational nature.
 They are available to all Muirfield students to talk about any issues.
 Parents/carers may also make an appointment to talk about issues relating to their child.
-Appointments can be made by phoning the school and arranging an appointment time through the School Office.
-Students may also make appointments with the counsellor through the School Office.
+Appointments can be made by phoning the school and arranging an appointment time through the school office.

+Students may also make these appointments directly with the counsellor themselves through the School Office.